-Drs.
-Prendergast and Vapnek and Mr. Nagao have served as members of the Compensation Committee since such committee was formed in September 2004 in anticipation of our initial public offering, or IPO.
+Dr. Prendergast has served as a member of the Compensation Committee since such committee was formed in September 2004 in anticipation of our initial public offering.
 Ms. Morris has served as a member of the Compensation Committee since her election to the Board in 2006.
+Dr. Himawan has served as a member of the Compensation Committee since January 2010 following the resignation of Mr. Nagao from the Board.
 No member of the Compensation Committee at any time has been one of our officers or employees.
 No interlocking relationship exists, or has existed in the past, between the Board or Compensation Committee and the board of directors or compensation committee of any other entity.